mosen/workout/README.md

 ### testhost-playbook.yml

 This playbook contains a single task, which is to create a test host on a Zabbix instance.
+You can run the playbook by changing into the `ansible-playbooks` directory and executing:

+    $ ansible-playbook ./testhost-playbook.yml

 ### export-playbook.yml

-This playbook contains task(s) to export a single template from a Zabbix host into the same directory.
+This playbook contains task(s) to export a single template from a Zabbix host into the same directory as `export_zabbix_agent.template`.

+You can run the playbook by changing into the `ansible-playbooks` directory and executing:

+    $ ansible-playbook ./export-playbook.yml